-Interview Summary and Synthesis Assignment - (100% points/each interview) During the course, there will be two interviews of classmates who collaborate with other staff members (e.g., ESOL teachers, General Education teachers, Special Education teachers, administrators, etc...) within their work setting during the school day.
-During the interview sessions, students will "interview" a classmate using questions developed in your PLC group.
+Interview Summary and Synthesis Assignment - (100% points/each interview) During the course, there will be two interviews of special educators who collaborate with other staff members (e.g., ESOL teachers, General Education teachers, Special Education teachers, administrators, etc...) within their work setting during the school day.
+During the interview sessions, students will "interview" the special educator using questions developed in your PLC group.

 Specific instructions will be given in the directions packet that will be distributed on the first night of class.